YinYingHao/EBFC/README.md

 Then, you can click the ‘Start’ button to run the program.

 3. Output results
-After the program finishes, you can obtain the following four files.
+After the program finishes, you can obtain the following one file.
 These files are stored in the folder named Output_results within the directory where the software is saved.
 ![image](https://github.com/EightForest/EBFC/blob/main/images/Figure3.PNG)